lmiller1990/design-pattenrns-for-vuejs/src/pdf/RENDERLESS-COMPONENTS.md

 There are also some improvements you could try making:

 - Allow the developer to pass their own `calcComplexity` function as a prop.
-Use this if it's provided.
+Make it optional, and use it if provided.
+Fall back to our default implementation. (see the source code for how to do this).
 - Support passing a custom `isValid` function, that receives `password`, `confirmation`, `isMatching` and `complexity` as arguments.

 You can find the completed source code in the [GitHub repository under examples/renderless-password](https://github.com/lmiller1990/design-patterns-for-vuejs-source-code):